Skip to main content

 Concepts

-This part defines the key terms and concepts used in the documentation and details the types of data supported by the add-on.
+In this section, you'll find the key terms and concepts used in the documentation, as well as the data types supported by the add-on.

 Vocabulary